 Giving us feedback on Talk – Meet – Resolve

-Despite the limitations on what we can investigate, we welcome feedback from people who attend meetings.
+Despite the limitations on what we can investigate, we welcome feedback from people who use our process and attend meetings.
 We collect feedback by surveying people who attended meetings and by inviting people to provide feedback to us through our feedback survey.

 We cannot “investigate” or make findings on feedback we receive.
 We will treat your feedback confidentially to develop our systems and improve our service.
 Due to the confidentialitly requirements, all identifying information will be removed from the feedback prior to it being used by Talk – Meet – Resolve.
 This means that identifiable information about your experience will not be shared with other people or organisations.